 Along with a fancy new hardware-focused Google Store, there's a shiny new version of the super-premium Chromebook.
 Google just threw the Chromebook Pixel 2015 up on its page in two models: one with an Intel Core i5 2.2Ghz processor for $999 (considerably less than the original) and one with a 2.4Ghz Core i7 for $1299.
 Sales appear to be limited to the United States at the moment.

 The i5 model is ostensibly the low-end version, but even that is fairly super-powered compared to other Chromebooks.
+It comes with a 32GB SSD drive for storage and a generous 8GB of RAM - double the original Pixel and twice as much as any current Chromebook on the market.
 Read More

 Update: As it turns out, this offer applies to recently-purchased Chromebook purchases too.
 If you have not yet claimed your free Google Drive storage, you might want to head over to the goodies page to redeem your 1TB right away.